-Other potential applications include digital still cameras, e-books, portable drug delivery systems, wireless sensors, uninterrupted power supplies, energy harvesting, hybrid automobiles, toll tags and location tracking devices.
+Other applications include SSDs, energy harvesting, portable drug delivery systems, e-books, wireless sensors, uninterrupted power supplies, toll tags and location tracking devices.

-Additional benefits of the Murata manufacturing agreement is that it has enabled rapid validation of the CAP-XX supercapacitor as a mainstream consumer electronics technology and it will increase exposure to markets and customers that were previously not targeted due to the Company's limited resources.
+Additional benefits of the Murata manufacturing agreement is that it has enabled validation of the CAP-XX supercapacitor as a mainstream consumer electronics technology and it will increase exposure to markets and customers that were previously not targeted due to the Company's limited resources.
 Association with Murata is helping gain recognition for and acceptance of the capabilities of the CAP-XX supercapacitor products to support high-power functions, and reduces misconceptions about their price and performance.

-While Murata is targeting key market segments, Murata is not intending to address the product type or size requirements of all markets.
+Murata will not be able to meet the product type or size requirements of all markets.
 Murata will refer non-core customers to CAP-XX and CAP-XX will supply these markets directly using products made by its contract manufacturers.